 - Turn heat down to medium, add onion and sauté for 2 minutes.
 Add bacon and cook 3 minutes more.
 Add garlic and cook 45 seconds or until you can smell garlic.

 - Add beef back to pan.
 Add two cups of red wine, use spatula to pick up bits sticking to bottom of pan.
 Bring wine to a boil and let it cook until wine is reduced by half.

-- Move everything to slow cooker or dutch oven.
+- Move everything to slow cooker or dutch oven, except for potatoes and corn starch.
 Add fresh thyme sprigs.
 Cook on low for 3 hours in slow cooker or at 190F in oven with top on.